ghik/kubernetes-the-harder-way/docs/Installing_Kubernetes_Control_Plane.md

       match:
         name: lo
       addresses: [192.168.1.21/32]
+    enp0s1:
+      match:
+        name: enp0s1
+      dhcp4: true
 ```

 > [!NOTE]
 > This is the same YAML format as the one used by Ubuntu's [netplan](https://netplan.io/) utility.

+> [!NOTE]
+> Even though we only want to modify the loopback interface, we must include a default entry for the virtual
+> ethernet with DHCP enabled.
+Otherwise, it will not be configured.

 In order to persist the ARP-related kernel options, add this to `cloud-init/user-data.control`: